The Apostle from Tarsus

 After Saul's transformation and ordination he immediately began to proclaim Yeshua as Messiah in Damascus (Acts 9:20-22).
 He then traveled into the Nabataean Kingdom of Arabia where he continued His ministry in local synagogues (Gal 1:17).
 This period of ministry lasted "many days," about three years.
 Some speculate that Saul may have journeyed as far south as Mount Horeb as Elijah did (1Kgs 19:8).
 Afterwards he returned to Damascus for a brief time where he met with persecution (Acts 9:23-25; 2Cor 11:32).
 Unbelieving Orthodox Jewish leaders attempted to kill him, but disciples helped him escape the city.
 He then traveled to Jerusalem where he met with Peter and Jacob, the Lord's brother (Acts 9:26; Gal 1:18).
 After spending two weeks in Jerusalem he left for home in Cilicia (Gal 1:21).

 Saul spent ten to twelve years in Cilicia.
-Saul never explained what he did in those intermediate years, but they must have at least been years of study and perhaps making contacts that would later benefit his missionary work.
+Saul never explained what he did in those intermediate years, but they must have at least been years of study and perhaps making contacts that would later benefit his evangelistic work.
+It was likely during this time (40/41) that Paul was "caught up to the third heaven" (2Cor 12:2), since it occurred fourteen years before he wrote the letter titled "2Corinthians."
 Then Barnabas traveled to Tarsus and recruited Saul to help him with the ministry in Antioch (Acts 11:25-26).
 Saul spent about a year there assisting Barnabas in teaching new believers (Acts 11:26).
 While there Saul likely coined the label "Christian" (a translation of Heb.
 Meshichim, "Messianic") as befitting new disciples of Yeshua, the Jewish Messiah.
 Afterwards Saul and Barnabas took a gift from the Antioch congregation to believers suffering in Judea from famine (Acts 11:28-29).
 This trip of mercy occurred fourteen years after his transformation (Gal 2:1).

 In Acts 14:12 Paul was likened by residents of Lystra to the Greek god Hermes.
 Hermes was the messenger of the gods.
 In Greek lore Hermes was pictured as a young man with traveling headgear, winged sandals and a staff.
 He was the patron of all who traveled by road.
 Similarly, he protected young men and their sporting interests.
 (One can easily imagine that Paul's use of sports metaphors marked him as a sports fan.)
 Besides his envoy's task Hermes was worshipped as the patron of rhetoric (Santala 7-8).
 Paul was small of stature, but like Hermes his body was in a good physical condition, a necessity for the work Yeshua called him to do.